zanfranceschi/request-broadcast-protocol/README.md

 - Newtonsoft.Json

 ### Java
 - The Java code solely implements a search node that searches file and dir names (not content) for a given path.
-Since Java is not a known language to me, I'd have taken long to implement a client node.
+It's in my TODO list to implement the Java client node.

 **dependencies:**
 - eclipselink-2.5.0.jar